stant/jfileprocessorRest/README.md

 ![github main](https://github.com/stant/jfileprocessorRest)
 ![github main](https://github.com/stant/jfileprocessorRest/releases)

-made using Java 8, but now compatible with Java 9+
+made using Java 8, but now compatible with Java 9+    (tested 8-12)

 WINDOWS OS: Java Swing programs have an issue with high DPI displays.
 I do not know of a good solution and the problem even varies between Java versions.
 You will have to play with your "compatibility" settings